Who Uses the Xen Project Code?

 How Do I Get the Xen Project Software?

 Our hypervisor is available as source distribution from the project website.
 However, you can get recent binaries as packages from most Linux and Unix distributions, both open source and commercial.
 Some Linux distributions deliver our software as a LiveCD, that you can use to easily test the project's capabilities.
-The hypervisor is also the foundation of the Xen Cloud Platform, which adds further functionality to the hypervisor and many integrations for third party cloud, storage and networking solutions.
+The project also includes XAPI, which delivers cloud functionality for those who want it.

 To see how to best install and use our software on your platform of choice, check our Wiki entry for detailed information.